ljnewediuk/PB_life-history/README.md

   * Testing: Was the sample used for predicting (yes/no)?
   * Training: Was the sample used to train the clock (yes/no)?

+* limma_XXXX.rds: Limma models specifying relationship of each site with variables age, blood/skin, and tissue/sex

+* bootstrap_clock_metrics: Median absolute errors and correlations from 500 resampled clocks (see script X7)

+* bootstrap_posterior_pred.rds: Posterior predictive distribution combined from all resampled clocks in script X7